• Key supplier to the NHS

 Long Periods of Immobility

 Being bed-bound following a long illness or hospital treatment can cause loss of muscle tone and mobility issues.
-Gradual physical therapy and exercises help the patient to regain full mobility.
+Gradual physical therapy and physiotherapy chair exercises help the patient to regain full mobility.

 Fall

 If a patient is hospitalised due to a fall, as well as rehabilitating from their injuries, they may have lost their confidence, which guided physiotherapy will help to restore.
-The StairTrainer helps patients recover from a fall with graded step training, and the surrounding safety rail and turning platform all help to increase their stability and confidence.
+The StairTrainer is used in hospital physiotherapy departments to help patients recover from a fall with graded step training.
+The surrounding safety rail and turning platform on the Stairtrainer help increase their stability and confidence when navigating steps.

 Accident